top of page

 Marine Safety Instructor Training

-The MSIT is AMSEA's Coast Guard-accepted, train-the-trainer course, designed for those wanting to teach marine safety and survival skills in a variety of settings.
+The Marine Safety Instructor Training (MSIT) is AMSEA's Coast Guard-accepted train-the-trainer course.
+It is designed for those wanting to teach marine safety and survival skills in various settings.

 Anchor 1